JoaoVitor197843/InfiniteCalc/README.md

 - `Equation Solver`:
   - First-degree equation (linear): Calculates the root of an linear equation.
-  - Second-degree equation (Bhaskara's formula): Calculate the 2 roots of a quadratic equation, supporting c = 0.
+  - Second-degree equation (Bhaskara's formula): Calculate the two roots of a quadratic equation, supporting c = 0.
   - Discriminant(delta): Calculates the discriminant of the quadratic equation.

 - `Mathematics constants with precision`: